The Dow Jones Industrial Average index has been introduced on 26 May 1896 and it has 30 components.

 People often say that long term investments carry less risk than short term ones.

 Well, on the chart below you can see if that is true for yourself in the case of DJIA for the past 10 years.
+You can find more details about 10 years return of Dow Jones here.

 What can you see on the chart?